Why is this called a Confucius Institute?

 The non-profit Confucius Institutes operate with support from the host university and from a partner university in China – in this case, Shanxi University.
 The Confucius Institutes also receive support from Hanban, also known as the Office of Chinese Language Council International (CLCI), a Chinese Ministry of Education subsidiary.

-While each Confucius Institute’s offerings may vary somewhat, they typically offer Chinese language courses; support for public school teachers in the teaching of Chinese; cultural activities including artistic performances, films and lectures; and study abroad exchange opportunities.
+While each Confucius Institute’s offerings may vary, they sometimes offer Chinese language instruction; cultural activities including artistic performances, films and lectures; and study abroad exchange opportunities.
 Some offer training for Chinese language teachers and for businesses and establish Chinese Language Testing centers.

 Some compare the Confucius Institutes to other government supported cultural outreach programs like the British Council, France’s Alliance Francaise, Germany’s Goethe-Institute, or the American English Institutes.
 China began establishment of the Confucius Institutes in 2004.

 There are over 100 Confucius Institutes in the United States, including ones at North Carolina State University, the University of South Carolina, the University of Maryland, and Michigan State University.
-There are about 400 worldwide.
+There are over 500 worldwide.

 What is the purpose of this program?